12 Questions People Still Have About 9/11

 The theory: Assuming the NSA didn’t translate these ominous messages on the day they were intercepted, there’s still the question of what the agency was doing that day.

 The consensus: The CIA had been on high alert since August 23 that a terrorist attack by Al Qaeda was imminent.
-These are the twists of fate that saved 7 people’s lives on 9/11.
+Check out these secret U.S. Government operations, revealed.

 How early did the government know?